dhruvtalwar18/Google-Cartographer-ROS/README.md

 Since we did not have a proper /tf tree, we decided to use a urdf file description for providing the frames required by the cartographer.
 The URDF used by us can be found in the config files folder of the repo.
 This file was made assuming the dimentions of the Mahindra E20 vehicle, this needs to be modified according to the proper dimentions with proper links.

 We used the launch file test.launch for the first process of generation of .pbstream file.
-The settings for this launch file were made using insights from the working configurations as uploaded by a user here.(https://drive.google.com/file/d/0B1KZT92BcdVNaHdkZVp5bkI0WDQ/view?resourcekey=0-n3jnlkSym2P7Hx3RLsqQJw)
+The settings for this launch file were made using insights from the working configurations as uploaded by a user <a href="https://drive.google.com/file/d/0B1KZT92BcdVNaHdkZVp5bkI0WDQ/view?resourcekey=0-n3jnlkSym2P7Hx3RLsqQJw">here</a>

-Test.launch was made specifically for our use and all the changes made can be seen here(insert link)\
+Test.launch was made specifically for our use and all the changes made can be seen <a href="https://github.com/dhruvtalwar18/Google-Cartographer-ROS/blob/main/Config_files/Launch_file_edits.docx">here </a>

 Once the launch file was ready run the following to generate the pbstream file